bmilcs/odin-binary-search-trees/README.md

 - `left` points to a node who's value is less than `data`
 - `right` points to a node who's value is greater than its `data`

 Binary Search Trees begin with a single `root` node and all values added to the tree after the root node are inserted below it.
-If a node is less than the root node, it is inserted in the `left` property of the root node.
-If a node is greater, it's inserted in the root node's `right` property.
+If a new value is less than the root node, it is inserted in the `left` property of the root node.
+If a value is greater than the root node, it's inserted in the root node's `right` property.
+Nodes that do not contain a `left` or `right` values are called `leaf` nodes.

+This assignment called for a _Balanced_ Binary Search Tree, which is created from a deduplicated & sorted array of values.
+The middle value of the array becomes the `root` node, leaving an equal number of elements for the left and right sides.
+By doing this, the resulting Binary Tree will have a maximum depth difference of 1 between all leaf nodes.

 There are two primary means of traversing a BST: